UtkarshKeerti/Sql-Editor/README.md

 select * from territories

-## Steps taken to optimize the application:# Sql-Editor
+## Steps taken to optimize the application:
+Used proper component structure to make the code clean and modular Kept the codde complexity in check which helped in getting good page insights Implemented Dark mode to provide better user experience Application's UI working perfectly across all the devices